1) “Schwere Angriffe – Ukraine meldet Beschuss eines Atommüll-Lagers in Kiew,” Die Welt, den 27. Februar 2022 (05:25 Uhr),

 Biden should order that these actions be taken at the earliest possible moment.

-The challenge is to try to leap out of bureaucratic and government time, and to try to move as fast in war time as Russian tanks are moving in Kviv and Ukraine.
+The challenge is to try to leap out of bureaucratic and government time, and to try to move as fast in war time as Russian tanks are moving in Ukraine.

 The Trenchant Observer